-Abstract

-We study a family of lattice polytopes, called primitive zonotopes, which can be seen as a generalization of the permutahedron of type B_d .
-We describe primitive zonotopes with small parameters, and discuss connections to the largest diameter of lattice polytopes and to the computational complexity of multicriteria matroid optimization.
+Abstract We study a family of lattice polytopes, called primitive zonotopes, describe instances with small parameters, and discuss connections to the largest diameter of lattice polytopes and to the computational complexity of multicriteria matroid optimization.
 Complexity results and open questions are also presented.